 Clinical Rehabilitation Psychology Traditionally, training programs in rehabilitation counseling have focused on helping people with disabilities adjust to their immediate environment, community, or society through individual and/or group counseling.
 A major goal is to assist them in entering or reentering the workforce.
 While retaining essential elements of the conventional approach, the M.S. concentration in clinical rehabilitation provides training directed at the development of the student as an agent of social change.
 Toward that end, institutional structures and dynamics are examined to help students understand how these systems affect the lives of all people in general and of minority groups in particular.
-At the master's level, the rehabilitation counselor is a key member of the rehabilitation team, which may include a physician, psychologist, social worker, physical therapist, occupational therapist, special teacher, and/or other professional personnel.
+At the master's level, the rehabilitation counselor is a key member of the rehabilitation team, which may include a physician, psychologist, social worker, physical therapist, occupational therapist, special teacher, and/or other professional.
 Typically, the counselor is responsible for the coordination and integration of services provided by these people.
 The counselor provides continuing services throughout the rehabilitation process with the goal of restoring persons with disabilities to the fullest possible physical, mental, social, vocational, and economic usefulness.

 Ph.D.
-Program in Clinical Rehabilitation Psychology
+Programs

-Using a scientist-practitioner model, this program integrates the assessment and intervention skills traditionally associated with clinical psychology and rehabilitation psychology.
-There is an emphasis on optimizing the adaptation to the community of persons with disabilities and chronic illnesses.
-Graduates of the program will be qualified to assume positions as executives, direct-service providers, planners, academicians, trainers, evaluators, researchers, and consultants.
-The emphasis of the program is on rigorous academic training, which is combined with practical application in a wide variety of rehabilitation centers available in Indianapolis and elsewhere.
-Full-time study and a minimum of 78 credit hours (postbaccalaureate) are required, and the program is expected to take five years to complete.
+Clinical Rehabilitation Psychology Using a scientist-practitioner model, this program integrates the assessment and intervention skills traditionally associated with clinical psychology and rehabilitation psychology.
+The emphasis is on optimizing the adaptation to the community of persons with disabilities and chronic illnesses.
+Graduates of the program will be qualified to assume positions as direct-service providers, planners, academicians, trainers, evaluators, researchers, and consultants.
+The program emphasizes rigorous academic training, which is combined with practical application in a wide variety of rehabilitation centers in Indianapolis and elsewhere.
+Full-time study and a minimum of 85 credit hours (postbaccalaureate) are required, and the program is expected to take five years to complete.
 The program includes diverse training in psychology, including a psychology core, statistics and measurement, rehabilitation psychology, internships and practica, and an empirical thesis and doctoral dissertation.
 Rehabilitation specialty courses covering a broad range of disabling conditions and intervention techniques are offered.
+A course in ethics is also required.